-If the desired input voltage is between 3.0 V and 5.5 V, connect the IN directly to the VREG and PV pins, and drive LDOSD high to disable the internal regulator.
-The ADP1829 requires that the voltage at VREG and PV be limited to no more than 5.5 V. This is the only application where the LDOSD pin is used, and it should otherwise be grounded or left open.
-LDOSD has an internal 100 k Ω pull-down resistor.
+If the desired input voltage is between 3.7 V and 5.5 V, connect IN directly to the VREG pin and the PV pin, and drive LDOSD high to disable the internal regulator.
+The ADP1823 requires that the voltage at VREG and PV be limited to no more than 5.5 V, which is the only application where the LDOSD pin is used.
+Otherwise, it should be grounded or left open.
+LDOSD has an internal 100 $k\Omega$ pull-down resistor.

-While IN is limited to 20 V, the switching stage can run from up to 24 V and the BST pins can go to 30 V to support the gate drive.
-This can provide an advantage, for example, in the case of high frequency operation from a high input voltage.
-Dissipation on the ADP1829 can be limited by running IN from a low voltage rail while operating the switches from the high voltage rail.
+Although IN is limited to 20 V, the switching stage can run from up to 24 V, and the BST pins can go to 30 V to support the gate drive.
+Dissipation on the ADP1823 can be limited by running IN from a low voltage rail while operating the switches from the high voltage rail.